m50d/paperdoll/README.md

  without needing to change the concrete monad values (as long as they *are* values - so perhaps only `Free`-like monads, but there is still an installed base of those that it is well worth being able to interoperate with).
+ Contributions are very welcome; instances for an external library "foo" should be placed in a new `paperdoll-foo` maven module.
  * The `send` in the paper is equivalent to `send` followed by `extend` in Paperdoll.
  * `Eff#extend` is implemented naïvely and adds overhead to the entire stack it's applied to.
  Therefore the performance of a construct like `f.flatMap(g).extend[...].flatMap(h).extend[...]`